geoserver/geoserver/doc/en/user/source/community/wps-jdbc/index.rst

 Installing the WPS JDBC extension
 ---------------------------------

 #.
-Download the JWPS JDBC extension from the `GeoServer download page
+Download the WPS JDBC extension from the `GeoServer download page
    <http://geoserver.org/download>`_.

    .. warning:: Make sure to match the version of the extension to the version of the GeoServer instance!